This is our review of the American Express Preferred Rewards Gold (Amex Gold) credit card.

 You will definitely receive the bonus if you are only a supplementary cardholder on someone else’s American Express card.
 As far as Amex is concerned, that card belongs to the primarily cardholder and does not make you an ‘existing cardholder’.

 If you do not qualify for the bonus, you can still apply.
-You still receive the other card benefits, including the two free airport lounge passes and ‘no fee in the first year’.
+You still receive the other card benefits outlined below, including the four free airport lounge passes, £120 of Deliveroo credit and ‘no fee in the first year’.

 Any other benefits with Amex Gold?

-You receive two free airport lounge passes each membership year with Amex Gold, valid at any airport lounge in the Priority Pass network.
+You receive four free airport lounge passes each membership year with American Express Preferred Rewards Gold, valid at any airport lounge in the Priority Pass network.
 Heathrow (including the Aspire lounge in Terminal 5), Gatwick, Luton and Stansted – amongst many others – have participating lounges as do most major airports worldwide.
-After your two free visits, you can make further lounge visits for a £20 charge.
+After your four free visits, you can make further lounge visits for a £24 charge.

 £120 of Deliveroo credit: